Top 15 Things to See in Palma

 The Mercat de l’Olivar is a traditional market hall right in the center of Palma.
 If you are looking for a local culinary experience, this is the place for you!
 Especially in the mornings, you will find everything from fresh vegetables to fish, seafood and delicacies such as cheese and ham.

-Tip: At lunchtime, there are also many stalls with a typical “Menu del Dia“, which usually is a 3 course menu with starter, main course and dessert.
-Drinks such as water, cola or house wine are usually included.
+Tip: At lunchtime, there are also many stalls offering a typical “menú del día“, a budget-friendly meal with a starter, a main course, and a dessert.
+Drinks like water, a soda, or a glass of house wine are usually included.

 There are also some other great market halls and weekly markets in Palma: The most beautiful markets in Palma